Attacks and alignments: rooks, set partitions, and permutations: Introduction

 \section{Introduction}

 We exploit two combinatorial bijections, each involving non-attacking rooks on a lower triangular chess board, to describe the component structure of set partitions and permutations under the regime where the size~$n$ and the number of components~$k$ satisfies $r \equiv r(n,k) := n-k \sim t\, \sqrt{n}$, $t>0$.
-A similar analysis, focused on the approximation of Stirling numbers, was carried out by the authors in~\cite{Stirling} using Chen-Stein Poisson approximation~\cite{chen1975poisson}, which only exploited the existence of the bijections, rather than their explicit forms.
+A similar analysis, focused on the approximation of Stirling numbers, and exploiting only the existence of the bijections rather than their explicit forms, was carried out by the authors in~\cite{Stirling} using Chen--Stein Poisson approximation~\cite{chen1975poisson}.
 In this paper we apply the Poisson process approximation approach outlined in~\cite{ArratiaGoldstein} to fully characterize the component structure.

-We write $S(n,k)$ for the Stirling number of the second kind, counting the number of partitions of a set of size $n$ into a set of exactly $k$ blocks, and $s(n,k)$ for the unsigned Stirling number of first kind, counting the number of permutations of a set of size $n$, having exactly $k$ cycles.
-Each of these structures has an intimate relation with placements of $r$ non-challenging rooks on the triangular board